BenOvermyer/benovermyer.com/content/page/links.md

 This may have once been called a "web directory."
 What follows is a set of links to pages around the web that I find interesting.

+## Food and Drink

+* [Webtender](https://www.webtender.com/) - a mixology site, including a cool feature that gives you recipes based on what you have in your bar

 ## Procedural Generation

 * [Algorithms for Procedural Content Generation](http://pcg.wikidot.com/category-pcg-algorithms) - a bunch of algorithms